pixelnick/LachyZone/Rifbot/README.md

-# Rifbot v1.3.1, 2017.08.13
+# Rifbot v1.3.1, 2017.08.14
 Basic bot for Tibia v7.4

-Program support edited Tibia 7.4 (included *dll) such as Iriana.net (ThoraOT), RealisticWar and Tibians.org not at all.
-Other servers need to be tested by users.
+Program support edited Tibia 7.4 (included *dll) or just basic client, other need to be tested by users.
 Futures updates should bring the new protocols.

 Let's see what exactly you can do: